mrismanaziz/Reforestation/README.md

-## Which side of the chicken has more feathers?
-The outside.
+## What is the best way to carve?
+Whittle by whittle.